A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Statistical Results

-There are still some limitations in our method.
-First, we visually compare the distribution of $\delta B_h$ at quiet time and that at flare time to make sure that the ROI we mark is flare-associated.
-However, we cannot remove the non-flare-associated contribution of $\delta B_h$ from the ROI.
-Thus, the change of horizontal magnetic field and that of inclination angle that we calculate here may be slightly overestimated.
-Second, like all the previous studies, we assume that the magnetic field change should occur during the time interval from the flare onset to the end of flare end, as naturally expected.
-However, it still remains to be tested whether this is always the case.
+{So far, there are some limitations in our method.
+Firstly, our method cannot completely remove the non-flare-associated change from the raw difference map.
+We visually exclude the non-flare-associated change area by excluding the $\delta B_h$ at post-flare stage and that at flare stage.
+However, inside the boxes, we cannot remove the non-flare-associated contribution of $\delta B_h$ from the ROI, which means that the magnetic field change in our statistics may still contain some non-flare-associated changes.
+Meanwhile, for the events whose magnetic imprints are not completely centralized at the PIL, some changes might be neglected outside the boxes.
+Secondly, similar to the definition of ROI in \cite{Wangshuo2012b_2041-8205-757-1-L5}, our temporal requirement of ROI that the horizontal magnetic field should increase over 100 G during the time interval from the flare onset to the end of flare end is empirical.
+It still remains to be tested whether this is always the case.}

-The other objective of this paper is to test the relationship between the CME eruption and the change of the horizontal field.
+The another objective of this paper is to test the relationship between the CME eruption and the change of the horizontal field.
 Considering the momentum conservation, it is natural to expect that an upward CME will result in a downward momentum impulse, which may lead to a change of magnetic field in the photosphere.
 According to the model of \cite{Fisher2012}, the momentum equation is: